-Type set to zero.
-The Command-Code field in the mandatory Decision-Flags object (C-NUM=6, C-TYPE=1) is set to 1 (Install Configuration).
+The Context object63 (C-NUM = 2, C-TYPE = 1) in the COPS Decision message has the R-Type (Request Type Flag) value set to 0x08 (Configuration Request) and the M-Type set to zero.
+The Command-Code field in the mandatory Decision-Flags object (C-NUM = 6, C-TYPE = 1) is set to 1 (Install Configuration).
 Other values should cause the CMTS to generate a Report message indicating failure.
-The Report-Type object (C-NUM=12, C-TYPE=1) included in the COPS Report message has the Reprt-Type field set to 1 (Success) or 2 (Failure) depending on the outcome of the gate control command.
+The Report-Type object (C-NUM = 12, C-TYPE = 1) included in the COPS Report message has the Report-Type field set to

+1 (Success) or 2 (Failure) depending on the outcome of the gate control command.
 All Report messages carrying the gate control response should have the solicited message flag bit set in the COPS header.
+All decision (DEC) messages, except the first one, should have the solicited message flag set to false in the COPS header.
+The first decision message sent from the CMS to CMTS should have the solicited flag set to true.
+The values of this flag are set to comply with the COPS specification.
+They should not affect the operation of the gate control protocol.